Pricing Time-to-Event Contingent Cash Flows: A Discrete-Time Survival Analysis Approach: Preliminaries

 Let us now turn to our application.
 Let $T$ denote the random time of a new lease contract origination.
 We assume $T$ is discrete and spans the finite range $1 \leq T \leq m$.
-Define the time until lease contract termination, our lifetime variable of interest, to be $X$.
-Lease contracts have a fixed duration, and we denote this final possible termination time to be $\omega$, where $1 \leq \omega \leq r$, $r \in \mathbb{N}$.
+A realization of $T$, say $t$, is then the initial point of the time-until-lease-contract-termination random variable, our lifetime variable of interest, denoted by $X$.
+Lease contracts have a fixed duration, and we denote this final possible termination time to be $\omega$, where $\omega \in \mathbb{N}$ and is finite.
 Since issuers of structured debt typically have a legal obligation to the trust to select lease contracts with a minimum history of on-time payments, the youngest least in the trust will have some minimum age, $\Delta$, where $1 \leq \Delta \leq \omega$.

 Thus, the trust begins at time $m + \Delta$, where $\Delta$ is non-random.
 If we denote $Y = m + \Delta + 1 - T$, then $\Delta + 1 \leq Y \leq m + \Delta$.
-Notice that $Y$ represents the minimum amount of time a lease must remain active to be observed in the trust.
-Hence, we will only observe $X$ given $X \geq Y$, and therefore $Y$ is a truncation random variable.
-Further, if we assume the time of a new lease contract origination, $T$, is independent of the time of lease termination, $X$, then $X$ and $Y$ will be independent.
-For completeness, notice $\Delta + 1 \leq X \leq \omega$.
+Further, $Y$ represents the minimum amount of time a lease must remain active to be observed in the trust.
+Hence, we will only observe $X$ given $X \geq Y$, and therefore $Y$ is a left-truncation random variable.
+Additionally, if we assume the time of a new lease contract origination, $T$, is independent of the time of lease termination, $X$, then $X$ and $Y$ will be independent.
+The assumed independence of $X$ and $T$ (and therefore $Y$) is vital to this analysis, and it may not hold in all applications.
+For additional details on the appropriateness of this important assumption within our application, please see Section~\ref{subsec:understand}.
+For completeness, $\Delta + 1 \leq X \leq \omega$.

 In terms of recovery, therefore, we have $a_G = \Delta + 1$, $b_G = m + \Delta$, $a_F = \Delta + 1$, and $b_F = \omega$.
-Hence, if $\Delta > 0$, $F_0 = \Pr(X \leq x \mid X \geq \Delta + 1) \neq F = \Pr(X \leq x)$, as leases may terminate after one month (we assume $P(X = 0) = 0$, though this need not be the case in general applications).
+Hence, if $\Delta > 0$, $F_0 = \Pr(X \leq x \mid X \geq \Delta + 1) \neq F = \Pr(X \leq x)$, as leases may terminate after one month (we assume $\Pr(X = 0) = 0$, though this need not be the case in general applications).
 Thus, in the proceeding, all inference about $X$ must be made from $F_0$.
-We emphasize this is the case in nearly all data subject to random truncation, a subtle and perhaps overlooked nuance of estimating distribution functions from truncated data.
+This is the case in nearly all data subject to random left-truncation, a subtle and perhaps overlooked nuance of estimating distribution functions from left-truncated data.
 For additional details, see the seminal work \citet{woodroofe_1985}, or, for a discrete-case focused discussion, \citet{lautier_2021}.
+We also illustrate the difference between $F_0$ and $F$ in the simulation study of Section~\ref{sec:sim_study}.